mattrei/aframe-tangram-terrain-component/README.md

 ### Known issues
 * The maximum texture size of the overlay map is restricted on mobile devies.
-* Further versions may include the support of map tiling to overcome this issue.
+* Future versions may include the support of map tiling to overcome this issue.